0xPolygonID/tutorials/mkdocs/docs/verifier/verification-library/verification-api-guide.md

     ```

 Execute the verification.
 It verifies that the proof shared by the user satisfies the criteria set by the verifier inside the initial request.
+`authRequest` is the request previously presented to that specific user.

 ## Verification - Under the Hood